jcorporation/myGPIOd/PROTOCOL.md

 - The first line of the response is `OK` on completion or `ERROR:<message>` on failure.
 - After that any number of `key:value` pairs can follow.
+- A final `END` denotes the end of the server response

 ## General commands